Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Bubble trees and the Nonbubbling Theorem

 .1in

-{\bf Definition.} A {\em bubble tree} based upon a compact Riemann surface $\Sigma _g$ of genus $g \geq 0$ with conformal structure $\omega $ is a collection of maps indexed by the vertices and edges of a rooted tree $T$, with root denoted by $0$.
-The root of the tree corresponds to an $\omega $-harmonic {\em base map}
+{\bf Definition.} A {\em bubble tree} based upon the Riemann surface $S^2$ is a collection of maps indexed by the vertices and edges of a rooted tree $T$.
+To each element $v$ in the vertex set $V$, there corresponds a minimal two-sphere